 ● Do not use too much water.
 If the shape doesn’t lift, try pouring off the water and pouring less.

 ● A ceramic plate with an enamel glaze was used in this experiment.
 Paper plates will not work.
 This was not tested on glass or plastic (but that would be a fun variation to try to make the experience more scientific.)

 ● To expand the activity, touch a piece of paper or cotton swab to the floating shapes to see what happens when they touch a dry surface.

 ● Smaller shapes work best.
 Larger designs fall apart when they begin to float.

 ● The entire shape should touch.
 If dry lines cross the shape, the pieces will lift separately.

 I hope you enjoy this DIY Halloween craft as much as my family does!

-If you get a chance to try it, let us know!
-Leave us a comment below, or share it with a picture on Instagram or Facebook!
-Don’t forget to tag us @kelly_reci_ and use the hashtag #kellysthoughtsonthings so we can see what amazing meals you are cooking up!
+If you get a chance to use this recipe, let me know!
+Leave me a comment below, or share it with a picture on Instagram or Facebook!
+Don’t forget to tag me @kelly_reci_ and use the hashtag #kellysthoughtsonthings so I can see how you use it!